Skip to content

 Screenshot: Example exceptions for AES authentication and encryption defined in BALTECH ConfigEditor

 That's it.
-In your application, you need to specify the security level and corresponding AES key when establishing an authenticated and encrypted connection.
+In your host application, you need to specify the number and encryption key of the respective security level when establishing an authenticated and encrypted connection.

 Title